HandImpersonator/PGP-Passbreak-Attempt/README.md

 If the PGP Message and password constraints are correct, it *should* be able to decipher the message eventually according to the Reddit user.

+## Compressed files
+I had to compress two text files that were larger than 25 mb,to upload it to GitHub, unzip them to use them with the python script.

 ## Python
 I used python 3.9 to create this.
 Libraries os and pgpy used.